-(i) The minimum clear opening should be as stated in B5.2.7 This will normally be: 600 mm x 600 mm company can be satisfied that a lower class will resist attack from soils and groundwater.
+1. Precast concrete manhole units shall comply with the relevant provisions of BS EN 1917 and BS 5911-3 and shall be manufactured from concrete with a Design Chemical Class DC-4 unless the sewerage company can be satisfied that a lower class will resist attack from soils and groundwater.
 Units which bed into bases shall be manufactured so that imposed vertical loads are transmitted directly via the full wall thickness of the unit.
 The profiles of joints between units and the underside of slabs shall be capable of withstanding applied loadings from such slabs and spigot-ended sections shall only be used where the soffit of the slab is recessed to receive them.